Maggie Scarf: Life and career

 Her award-winning books and articles specialize in women, family relationships, and marriage in particular, including the best-selling books Unfinished Business: Pressure Points in the Lives of Women (Doubleday, 1980) and Intimate Partners: Patterns in Love and Marriage (Random House, 1987).
 She is a former Visiting Fellow at the Whitney Humanities Center, Yale University, and at Jonathan Edwards College, Yale University, as well as a Senior Fellow at the Bush Center in Child Development and Social Policy at Yale.
 She was a Contributing Editor to The New Republic, and a member of the advisory board of the American Psychiatric Press.

-Maggie Scarf resided in Sag Harbor, NY with her husband Herbert Scarf (1930–2015), economist and Sterling Professor of Economics at Yale University.
+Maggie Scarf resided in Sag Harbor, New York with her husband Herbert Scarf (1930–2015), economist and Sterling Professor of Economics at Yale University.
 They have three daughters: Susan Scarf Merrell, Martha Samuelson, and Betsy S. Stone.
 She has eight grandchildren.

 Public and media appearances

-Scarf has lectured widely and made several television appearances (Oprah Winfrey, 5 times; Phil Donohue; The David Letterman Show; CBS News; Good Morning America; The Today Show; and radio shows including Larry King.)
+Scarf has lectured widely and made several television appearances (The Oprah Winfrey Show, five times; The Phil Donahue Show; The David Letterman Show; CBS News; Good Morning America; The Today Show; and radio shows including the Larry King Show.)
 She has been interviewed extensively on radio and for magazines and newspapers.

 As of 2014, she blogs for Psychology Today.